 The whole reason I wanted to visit Queenstown, New Zealand was because of the HUGE range of adrenaline activities they offer, it is literally an adrenaline junkie’s dream come true.
 I tacked a short stop in Queenstown onto the end of my Australia trip and it literally cost me £1000, half of what 2 and half weeks in Australia cost me (but a certain Queenstown swing that I became obsessed with may have been to blame for that)!
 It was worth every penny!
 Here are my top 4 MUST DO Queenstown activities!

-Queenstown New Zealand Activities
+Adventurous Queenstown Activities

 Shotover Canyon Swing